How To Get An Accurate Reading And Forecast From Your Home Indoor Weather Station

-Like the owner of a house, you know your apartment best, so you will know which spot in it closely reflects that of the weather conditions outside.
+As the owner, you know your apartment best, so you will know which spot in it closely reflects that of the weather conditions outside.
 And like the most suited room in a house, this spot in your apartment will be the best location for your weather station.

 A final note needs to be made on height.
 (This applies to both house and apartment owners.)
 The height of your weather station is as important as the location of your house/apartment you choose to place it in.

-Air in your home reacts very much in the same way as air outside in the earth's atmosphere.
+The air in your home reacts very much in the same way as the air outside in the earth's atmosphere.
 This means the colder (and heavier) air is located closest to the floor, while the warmest (and lightest) air is located at the ceiling or the highest point in the room.